sxweetlollipop2912/generalized-suffix-tree-template/README.md

 [Original implementation in Java](https://github.com/abahgat/suffixtree).
 <br>
-Referencing with this [c++ implementation](https://github.com/murraycu/murrayc-suffix-tree/tree/ukkonen) (suffix tree on one string).
+Referencing with this [C++ implementation](https://github.com/murraycu/murrayc-suffix-tree/tree/ukkonen) (suffix tree on one string).

 You can find details of this version of Ukkonen's algorithm at the original repo.

+There is an all-in-one header at root directory.

 ### More features were added